iamteedoh/aapCredsDecrypt/README2.md

     - **Implementation**:
         Reads JSON data from a specified file, iterating over each credential's data to invoke `import_credential`.
 Summarizes the count of imported credentials and lists duplicates skipped.

-### main
+### interactive_memu (In interactive mode only)

     - **Purpose**:
-        Serves as the primary control loop offering an interactive menu.
+        - Serves as the primary control loop offering an interactive menu.
+        - It captures and validates the user's input, ensuring that only a valid selection proceeds.
+        - Depending on the user's choice, it calls the corresponding function (for example, it might call the decryption functions or the import function).
+        - It typically loops back to the menu after completing an action, allowing the user to perform multiple operations in one session until they choose to exit
+        - Essentially, `interactive_menu()` orchestrates the interactive flow of the program and keeps the user engaged until they decide to stop.

     - **Implemenation**:
-        Displays the main menu with options to list credential types, decrypt credentials (all or specific), import credentials, or exit; processes user input accordingly until exit is chosen.
+        Displays the main menu with options to list credential types, decrypt credentials (all or specific), import credentials, or exit;
+        processes user input accordingly until exit is chosen.

 ---